 People who get married don’t want to get divorced.
-They go into their marriage with the highest hopes for a long, happy life together.
-However, the sad reality is that marriage is like a garden; you either tend to it regularly, or “weeds” could grow and destroy your garden completely.
+They go into their marriage with the highest hopes for a long, happy life together, filled with emotional closeness and someone who is going to share in the experiences of their personal life.
+However, the sad reality is that marriage is like a garden; you either tend to it regularly, or it experiences steady decline and “weeds” could grow and destroy your garden completely.

 When couples have given their relationship their all, and they feel as though everything they have given is still not good enough to save their marriage, they can ultimately come to the conclusion that it is time to file for a divorce.

-In order to file for a divorce, you can apply for a divorce summons in either the Regional Courts or the Magistrate Court.
+In order to file for a divorce, you can apply for a divorce summons in either the Regional Courts or the local Magistrate's Court.
 Once you have applied for a divorce, the divorce summons would be served to the defendant by the sheriff of the court.

 There are three types of divorce, the contested (opposed) divorce, divorce mediation and the uncontested (unopposed) divorce.

 An uncontested divorce is usually the easiest option, as it means that you and your spouse are working together to agree on the terms of your divorce.
-You can both consult the same divorce attorney, who will be unbiased and partial.
+It also reduces the occurrence of a messy divorce because you can both consult the same divorce attorney, who will be unbiased and partial.

 With an uncontested divorce, there is no formal trial, and only the plaintiff appears in court.
 You and your spouse should agree on the division of the assets prior to filing for the divorce.
-If there are children involved, both parties have to decide which parent will become the parent of the primary residence, and which will be the parent of the alternate residence.
+If there are children involved, child custody will need to be agreed to where both parties have to decide which parent will become the parent of the primary residence, and which will be the parent of the alternate residence.

-With the help of the divorce attorney, a settlement agreement will be drafted, which is then signed by both parties, and made an order of the court.
+With the help of the divorce attorney, the legal process of divorce will entail a settlement agreement being drafted, which is then signed by both parties, and made an order of the court.

 It is obvious that an uncontested divorce will be the cheapest option for couples and cost less than the following options.

-Divorce Mediation is preferable to a contested divorce because it has the advantage of reducing the acrimony and the associated negative emotional consequences associated with terminating a significant and complicated relationship.
+Divorce Mediation is preferable to a contested divorce because it has the advantage of reducing the acrimony and the associated negative emotional consequences associated with the ending of a marriage: a significant and complicated relationship.

-For many couples, the emotional aspects of the break-up can be mitigated with the use of a mediator to help resolve a lack of agreement concerning the division of matrimonial property, and especially the future care, responsibility and parenting of minor children.
+For many couples, the emotional aspects of a legal separation can be mitigated with the use of a divorce mediator to help resolve a lack of agreement concerning the division of matrimonial property, and especially the future care, responsibility and parenting of minor children.

 A trained divorce mediator has enormous experience in helping couples resolve perceived differences and reaching a divorce settlement that is in everyone's best interest.